ahlrodrigues/obsidian-spirits-book/README.md

 # The Spirit's Book

-An Obsidian plugin to study and explore *The Spirits' Book* by Allan Kardec, directly within your vault.
+An Obsidian plugin to study and explore *The Spirit's Book* by Allan Kardec, directly within your vault.

 ## ✨ Features